RedisLabs/redislabs-docs/content/modules/redisgears/_index.md

 ## Write-Behind Caching Patterns

 Redis users typically implement caching by using the look-aside pattern.
-However, with RedisGears, you can implement write-behind and read-through caching strategies, as well.
+However, with RedisGears, you can implement write-behind caching strategies, as well.

 Redis Labs publishes RedisGears recipes to support write-behind.
 You can learn how to use these recipes in our [write-behind caching]({{< relref "/modules/redisgears/write-behind.md" >}}) guide.